nixworks/public/news/2018/01/11/the-united-states-house-of-representatives-passes-a-bill-to-reauthorize-for-a-period-of-six-years-a-key-foreign-intelligence-collection-pr.md

 ### [2018-01-11](/news/2018/01/11/index.md)

-# The United States House of Representatives passes a bill to reauthorize, for a period of six years, a key foreign intelligence collection program with an important tweak: it would require the FBI to get a probable cause warrant if it wants to view the contents of Americans' communications swept up in the process.
+# The United States House of Representatives passes a bill to reauthorize, for a period of six years, a key foreign intelligence collection program.
+Changes to the program will require the FBI to get a probable cause warrant if it wants to view the contents of Americans' communications swept up in the process.